sara-sabr/ITStrategy/presentations/en/General-IT-and-strategy.md

 - Responsiveness: using cloud technologies and automation.
 Goal to have daily releases to production
 - Product Mgt: This has financial model implication
 - Product Mgt: achieve locality of decisions (loose coupling and independence) to increase responsiveness
-- DORA: Institute that studies high performing technology organizations
+- DORA: Institute that studies high-performing technology organizations
-- Open Source: part of the [Mandate of the new Digital Minster](https://pm.gc.ca/en/mandate-letters/minister-digital-government-mandate-letter)
+- Open Source: part of the [Mandate of the new Digital Minister](https://pm.gc.ca/en/mandate-letters/minister-digital-government-mandate-letter)
 - Open Source: can be used to attract talent! and benefit from economies of scale
 - IT investments: reduce risks to the organization, treating business cases like a hypothesis